abdallah1936/Tik-Tak-Toe-V2.0/README.md

-### I started thisw game following the code along with the React [Tik-Tac-Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial).
+### I started this game following the code along with the React [Tik-Tac-Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial).
 After following and finshing the tutorial, I decided to change a few things to make it more user friendly.
 I played around with the css to make the game bigger and feel more natural, I also changes some of the JavaScript to hightlight the winnging combo like the game recomended at the end.
 Overall this was a really informative tutorial and a fun challenge towards the end.

 # Getting Started with Create React App